klein/klein.php/README.md

     flashes($type = null)                           //Retrieves and clears all flashes of $type flush()                                         //Flush all open output buffers
     discard()                                       //Discard all open output buffers
-    outputBuffer($discard = false)                  //Return the contents of the output buffer as a string chunk($str = null)                              //Enable response chunking (see the wiki) dump($obj)                                      //Dump an object
+    buffer()                                        //Return the contents of the output buffer as a string chunk($str = null)                              //Enable response chunking (see the wiki) dump($obj)                                      //Dump an object
     <callback>($arg1, ...)                          //Calls a user-defined helper